In Samut Prakarn on the fringes of Bangkok is the utterly amazing Erawan Museum, and it’s unlike any museum you’ve ever seen.

-There is also a display of photos about the museum’s construction.
+There is also a display of photos about the museum’s construction which was completed in 2004.

 The 2nd floor represents the earth with a display of precious antiques and arts, including ceramics and European pottery.

-The hall features a statue of the Chinese godess Guan Yin.
+The hallway features a huge statue of the Chinese goddess Guan Yin.

-The 3rd floor is in the belly of the Erawan and reveals the Travatimsa Heaven, which is located on top of Mount Meru in Buddhist cosmology.
+The 3rd floor is in the belly of the Erawan and depicts the Travatimsa Heaven, which is located on top of Mount Meru in Buddhist cosmology.

 Relics of the Lord Buddha and antique Buddha statues from several eras of Thai history are displayed in this gallery.